igabaydulin/github-package-registry-example/README.md

 You can take a look at [gradle-groovy](https://github.com/igabaydulin/github-package-registry-example/tree/master/gradle-groovy) project for more details

+#### Package Publishing
-To publish the package use the same command (obviously! 🤠):
+You can use the same command described in the previous section (obviously! 🤠):
 ```bash
 ./gradlew publish
 ```